 Have you ever been confused about the difference between a Director, a Creative Director, an art director, the manager, and so forth?
 The fashion industry is crowded with numerous words, phrases, and titles that people throw around.
 It can be very hard for a person stepping into the industry to understand most of these terms and use them correctly.
-Below, we get you started with a few simple words you will need to know.

 A person, or a company who represent talents that are creative, including but not limited to actors, models, artists, etc. with a license and specific regulations